-Not only the new cabinets need to be aesthetically pleasing, but they also need to be functional.
+Not only the new cabinets need to be aesthetically pleasing, but they also need to be functional and appropriate.

 If you can find well-built cabinets made made of quality material, then you’ve hit the kitchen cabinet trifecta.

 With all of the choices available today, it can be overwhelming to know where to start and what to choose.
 This guide will help you navigate the cabinet buying process including styles, materials, costs, and pros and cons of various options.

 Before you start looking at anything for your new kitchen, pay attention to how you’re using your current kitchen.